 In the last few years, many of our clients across North America, the UK, Europe, Australia, and Asia have shown a growing interest in ESG considerations, particularly regarding climate.
 However, the level of interest has varied across regions.
-For instance, our UK clients tend to have active members who care deeply about climate change and are demanding action from their schemes.
+For instance, our UK clients tend to have active members who care deeply about climate change and are demanding action from their schemes, with some requesting the adoption of net zero targets for their portfolios.
 In Australia, regulatory requirements from the Australian Prudential Regulation Authority (APRA) now mandate Registrable Superannuation Entities (RSEs) to demonstrate proficiency in understanding ESG risks and opportunities, stress testing and other related factors.
 These developments certainly impact Longview because of the increasing focus on climate-related considerations and reporting and have led to some clients mandating investment restrictions based on their own ESG considerations.
+In 2024, we established an Article 8 UCITS-compliant fund within our Luxembourg-domiciled SICAV, implementing Longview's sole global equity strategy.
+The Fund promotes environmental and social characteristics and was created in response to the growing demand for Article 8 Funds under the Sustainable Finance Disclosure Regulation (SFDR).
+In response to the evolving ESG expectations of institutional investors in the Nordics, for example, we believe this Fund provides an option more closely aligned with their sustainability priorities.

 Longview's CEO provides quarterly updates to the Board, detailing developments such as those mentioned above.
 These updates, communicated through marketing reports and during board meetings, also cover the firm's business activities, pipeline of opportunities, and any new client requirements, including those related to climate.

 As part of our existing risk management framework, it is the responsibility of members of the Risk Committee to review Longview Partners LLP's risks, which are recorded in our Risk Register on a quarterly basis, and to propose suggested updates.
 The scope of this review includes evaluating and proposing updates related to material climate-related risks identified across the business.
 The aim is to ensure that the mitigation of such identified risks is appropriate and balanced with the needs and requirements of the business.
-By adhering to Longview's robust governance structure and the remit of the relevant committees, we ensure that any material climate-related risks and opportunities identified across the business are effectively communicated and where relevant integrated into our business strategy and financial planning.
-For each committee, formal agendas are circulated and minutes are taken to ensure that operational decision makers have access to relevant information.
+By adhering to Longview's robust governance structure and the remit of the relevant committees, we ensure that any material climate-related risks and opportunities identified across the business are effectively communicated and, where relevant, integrated into our business strategy and financial planning.
+For each committee, formal agendas are circulated, and minutes are taken to ensure that operational decision makers have access to relevant information.
 The spirit of all of Longview's committees is that of collaboration and transparency and ensures that key matters are discussed fully and openly.

 Within our financial planning process, there are various ways in which climate-related risks and opportunities may be considered.
 As a non-small and non-interconnected ("Non-SNI") MIFIDPRU investment firm, Longview Partners LLP is required to conduct an Internal Capital Adequacy and Risk Assessment ("ICARA") on an annual basis.
 This provides a full summary of the current capital position of the firm, the risks that it faces and whether the current capital position is appropriate, following the stress testing of major risk areas.
 Longview's Risk Register is used to identify the key risks considered within the ICARA.
-This means that if any previously identified climate-related risks are deemed to be significant to this process, they would be duly incorporated into the ICARA assessment.
+This means that if any previously identified climate-related risks are deemed to be significant to this process, they would be duly incorporated into the ICARA.